Jump Simulation Receives Accreditation for Innovative Surgery Simulation Fellowship

 Dr. Richard H. Pearl, director of OSF HealthCare’s Surgical Simulation and ACS Simulation Fellowship, says the ACS accreditation will help attract the best students who are interested in teaching surgical simulation which is a relatively new academic field.
 The Surgical Simulation Fellow is trained to deliver quality surgical education using simulation to enhance patient safety.

 The fellowship requires spending time in clinical surgery settings based on interest.
 Fellows experience a variety of surgical simulations.
-Additionally, they receive instruction in the operation and programing of a variety of medical simulation technologies including but not limited to virtual reality, human patient simulators, and data management to improve processes which can positively impact patient care and outcomes.
+Additionally, they receive instruction in the operation and programming of a variety of medical simulation technologies including but not limited to virtual reality, human patient simulators, and data management to improve processes which can positively impact patient care and outcomes.

 Dr. Pearl says the credential from ACS’s Accredited Education Institutes gives general surgery residents an advantage when applying for other competitive surgical sub-specialty fellowships or faculty positions at teaching hospitals.